 Investors will be given an Investor ID and Registry Account Number.
-The Investor ID is a nine-digit number followed by a two (2) alpha character country code.
-All joint holders are required to designate one of the joint holders to have responsibility for operating the Account, or the Account will have to be operated jointly.
+The Investor will be given an Unique Identifier.
+All joint account holders are required to designate one of the account holders to have responsibility for operating the Account, or both account holders shall have equal responsibility for the operation of the Account.